- About Us

 For More Information Contact:

-Ohio ranks 45th in infant mortality, and Ohio’s Black infant mortality rate is among the worst in the country.
-In Ohio, Black babies are three times more likely to die before their first birthday than White babies.
-Breastfeeding is a known intervention to reduce the risk of Sudden Infant Death Syndrome (SIDS), which claims the lives of Ohio’s Black babies at nearly three times the rate of White babies.
+Nationwide, Ohio ranks as the 45th worst state for infant mortality, and Ohio’s Black infant mortality rate is among the worst in the country.
+Black babies are three times more likely to die before their first birthday than White babies.
+The new policy brief uncovers the benefits of breastfeeding on infant and maternal health and provides Ohio’s breastfeeding rate and corresponding racial disparity.
+For future action, a robust recommendation section highlights steps to support and increase the number of breastfeeding mothers.